 • Difficulty coming to terms with significant events

-I am registered with both the the United Kingdom Council for Psychotherapy, and the British Association of Counselling and Psychotherapy as a trainee psychotherapist working towards accreditation, and draw on regular supervision from experienced practitioners to ensure the best for each and every client.
+I am registered with both the United Kingdom Council for Psychotherapy, and the British Association of Counselling and Psychotherapy as a trainee psychotherapist working towards accreditation, and draw on regular supervision from experienced practitioners to ensure the best for each and every client.
 I abide by the professional Code of Ethics of UKCP, BACP and Regent’s University.

-If you would like to learn more and get a sense of whether I am the right counsellor for you, I offer an initial, free 30 minute consultation.
-In this, we can discuss what you would like to get out of therapy, I’ll give you a sense of my approach and style and answer any questions you may have.
+If you would like to learn more and get a sense of whether I am the right therapist for you, I offer an initial, free 30 minute consultation.
+In this, we can discuss what you would like to get out of therapy, my approach and style of practice and I'll answer any questions you may have.